AndreaMargutti/z-index-formazione/slides.md

 # Isolation Property

-The isolation CSS property determines whether an element must create a new stacking context.
+The isolation CSS property determines whether an element must create a new stacking context:
+- No need to prescribe a z-index value
+- Can be used on statically-positioned* elements
+- Doesn't affect the child's rendering in any way

 ```css
 .element {